-This paranormal fantasy is a hardcover edition was published by Orchard Books on January 1, 2010 and has 112 pages.
+paranormal fantasy that was published by Orchard Books on January 1, 2010 and has 112 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include The Fire Within, Gruffen, Glade
+Other books by this author which I have reviewed include The Fire Within, Gruffen, Glade, Grabber

 Second in The Dragons of Wayward Crescent paranormal fantasy series for middle-grade readers and revolving around young Lucy Pennykettle and her dragon-making mom, Liz.

 I do enjoy these stories.
 They’re so cozy with that element of fantasy in the dragons.
 Lucy is the quintessential child with her curiosity and stubbornness warring away within her, and yet she does know when to be careful.
 As for Liz, we would all be lucky to have had her for a mom.
 She’s determined that her daughter follow her rules, and D’Lacey has such a fun way of ensuring it *she’s says laughing*, yet she’s also very easygoing.

 I’d say the theme is that there’s more than one way to skin a cat, lol.
 That ending certainly was a surprise *more laughter*

 The perspective is Lucy’s using a third-person subjective point-of-view, as we hear her thoughts but no one else’s.
 And she’s too typically a kid who can be so easily embarrassed by her mother’s actions.
 It’s a major incentive for Lucy to come up with an answer.

 It’s embarrassing.
 Downright embarrassing that her mother is going to get them thrown in jail.
 Just because the town council wants to tear down some old clock.